xander2508/Notes/5. Standard Information/Operating Systems/Windows/Windows Internal Operations.md

 ![[wininternals_syscall.webp]]

 `ReadProcessMemory` is a Windows API function that belongs to the `kernel32.dll` library.
 So, this call is invoked via the `kernel32.dll` module which serves as the user mode interface to the Windows API.
 Internally, the `kernel32.dll` module interacts with the `NTDLL.DLL` module which  translates to the corresponding Native API call, which is `NtReadVirtualMemory`.

+If the request is authorized, the thread is transitioned from user mode into the kernel mode.
+The kernel maintains a table known as the `System Service Descriptor Table (SSDT)` or the `syscall table (System Call Table)`, which is a data structure that contains pointers to the various system service routines.
+These routines are responsible for handling system calls made by user-mode applications.
+Each entry in the syscall table corresponds to a specific system call number, and the associated pointer points to the corresponding kernel function that implements the requested operation.

+The syscall responsible for `ReadProcessMemory` is executed in the kernel, where the Windows memory management and process isolation mechanisms are leveraged.
+The kernel performs necessary validations, access checks, and memory operations to read the memory from the target process.
+The kernel retrieves the physical memory pages corresponding to the requested virtual addresses and copies the data into the provided buffer.

+Once the kernel has finished reading the memory, it transitions the thread back to user mode and control is handed back to the original user mode application.
+The application can then access the data that was read from the target process's memory and continue its execution.